“[Hiding behind bamboo] is a dream come true”

 More about the book

-My Dad’s story is extraordinary and unlike many other stories about the Dutch East Indies.
-That is because he was born Austrian, which had significant consequences during the Second World War.
-I wanted to highlight this side of the Dutch East Indies history because not many people know about it.
+My dad Victor’s story is extraordinary and unlike many other stories about the Dutch East Indies.
+Mainly because he was born Austrian, which had significant consequences during the Second World War.

-But it took a long time before I finally started writing the book.
-It was just after my 50th birthday that we talked about it and then my Dad suddenly said: ‘And when are you really going to start?’
-He was 85 years old.
-I realized that many people of his generation were no longer here, and their stories are forever lost.
-So I made a promise to my Dad, and we started a series of Skype interviews.
+But I had to live my own life first before I finally started writing the book.
+Just after my 50th birthday my dad suddenly asked: ‘And when are you really going to start writing?’
+He was 85 years old then.
+I realized that many people of his generation were no longer here, and their stories forever lost.
+So I made a promise to my dad, and we started a series of Skype conversations.
 Every Monday, for over half a year.
 Then, I started writing.

-HIDING BEHIND BAMBOO is my first book.
-Writing a book is an inward-looking process.
-One day the writing goes well, and the next day it’s terrible.
-But I heard many times that bad writers quit, and good writers keep going.
+[Hiding behind bamboo] is my first novel.
+One day the writing goes well, and the next day is terrible.
+Writing has to do with perseverance.
+I was told that bad writers quit, and good writers keep going.
 So I wanted to keep going.

-I’m grateful for all the lovely people who encouraged me and helped me along the way, and I’m thankful for the enormous trust my publisher HarperCollins Holland put in me.
+I’m grateful for all the lovely people who supported me along the way.
+And for HarperCollins Holland taking on the Dutch publication of the novel.

-My Dad is a unique person with an extraordinary story, born in 1931.
-HIDING BEHIND BAMBOO is about the first thirty years of his life, but the follow-up is undoubtedly just as intriguing.
+My dad Victor was a unique person with an extraordinary story, born in 1931.
+[Hiding behind bamboo] is based on the first thirty intriguing years of his life.

-My Dad is a go-getter.
-He has an entrepreneurial mind, needs space, is a non-conformist, and not a big talker, although that has changed over the years.
-My Dad is a reliable friend, and his family is important to him.
-At crucial moments in my life, he stood next to me, or behind me, and supported me unconditionally, without wasting a lot of words, even when I had made mistakes.
+Victor was a go-getter.
+He had an entrepreneurial mind, was a non-conformist, and not a big talker, although that changed over the years.
+Victor was a reliable friend, and a real family man.
+At crucial moments in my life, he stood behind me, and supported me unconditionally, without wasting too many words, even when I had made mistakes.